Historical Background

 Where they came from - the Pale of Settlement

 Some Jews would come from Galicia, then a province of Austria-Hungary, and from Romania, but most came from the Russian Empire.
 In the late 19th century, enlarged by its acquisitions of much of Poland, including Lithuania, Russia was home to the world's largest Jewish population.
-It restricted Jews without special permission to residing within the Pale (the boundaries) of Settlement.
+Imperial Russia restricted Jews without special permission to residing within the Pale (the boundaries) of Settlement.
 Five million Jews lived there, nearly all in towns (shtetlach) and villages, for even within the Pale, cities like Kiev were closed to Jews.

 But Russia had no objection to its Jews leaving.